samplics-org/samplics/docs/source/index.rst

 **Small Area Estimation (SAE).** When the sample size is not large enough to produce reliable / stable domain level estimates, SAE techniques can be used to modelled the output variable of interest to produce domain level estimaetes.

-**Important.** *Samplics* is in beta version.
-It's been actively developed.
-The list of features mentioned above is not the complete list. **Despite the very high code testing coverage, Samplics is not yet ready for production.** Backward compatibility is not yet guaranteed.

 Documentation
 #############